bmcorsino/bmcorsino.github.io/_posts/2019-11-08-snapshot-all-disks.md

 ---
 layout: post
-title: Snapshoot all Disks for a single Virtual Machine
+title: Snapshot all Disks for a single Virtual Machine
 description: "How to Snapshoot all Disks for a single Virtual Machine"
 modified: 2019-11-08
 tags: [PowerShell, Virtual Machines, Snapshots]